royansyahali/ticketing/etiket/README.md

 # 5 endpoint in this application
 ## 1. Route:
-- "api/tiket/{paramater}" with a parameter of type integer
+- "api/tiket/{limit}" with a limit parameter of type integer
 ### Description
 - Get data tiket
 ### Paramenter